jt7347/jt7347.github.io/_pages/agirom-build-guide.md

 export ROS_MASTER_URI=http://<IP_OF_MASTER_HERE>:11311
 roslaunch outdoor_quadrotor.launch quad_name:=agirom
 ```
-++ Designate either the quad or the basecomputer as the master, and use that device's IP address for "<IP_OF_MASTER_HERE>." "<IP_OF_THIS_DEVICE>" on the other hand, is just the device's own IP address.
+++ Designate either the quad or the basecomputer as the master, and use that device's IP address for \<IP_OF_MASTER_HERE>. \<IP_OF_THIS_DEVICE> on the other hand, is just the device's own IP address.
 These export steps set up the devices for ROS Networking.

 [follow agilicious steps, mention key safety stuff]